 Options trading gives you the right—but not the obligation—to buy/sell crypto at a specific price by a certain date.

-How is options trading different from futures?
+How is options trading different from futures trading in crypto?

 Options give you a choice; futures are obligations.
 Options also allow limited risk and greater flexibility.

-Is options trading profitable?
+Is crypto options trading profitable?

 Yes, if managed well.
 It’s widely used for hedging, speculation, and income.